-Enhance your knowledge of international law and human rights by analyzing the legal aspects and political context behind major modern conflicts and human rights violations in Europe.
+Analyze the legal aspects and political context behind major modern conflicts and human rights violations in Europe, enhancing your knowledge of international law and human rights.

-The program is right for you if you study political science, international relations, government, human rights, pre-law, or global studies.
+The program is right for you if you are pre-law, or study political science, international relations, government, human rights, or global studies.
 The real world experience you will gain in this course is highly valuable if you are interested in applying to law school.

 In Scandinavia, the built environment is for people.
 Engage in explorations of Danish and Scandinavian design philosophies, combining strong traditions with the contemporary energy of new wave architects and designers.

 Explore and apply Danish and Scandinavian design philosophies and practices, and expand your knowledge of design processes, giving you a competitive edge in a globalized world

 Field studies, office visits, and introductions by studio faculty to classic and contemporary precedents serve as a fundamental basis for your own design development in studio

 Challenging assignments addressing real sites in and around Copenhagen enhance your design skills and methods

 Whether you are from a professional school of architecture or design, or have a liberal arts background and seek to build your foundations in architecture and design, two tracks of each core course theme ensure there is a fitting level for you.
 You should be ready to fully engage in the studio discourse, prepare for individual desk critique, and invest time outside of studio hours developing projects.

 Architecture Design Studio:This studio is a combination of one-on-one tutoring, discussions, and lectures in studio.
 Your assignments will focus on design from the context of Danish and Scandinavian building culture, and you will develop your design process and presentation skills from concept to final crits.

 Architecture Foundations Studio:This studio offers you an opportunity to develop design skills, giving you a foundation in spatial design; a perfect core course if you might pursue a graduate degree in architecture.